shannelu/IntDigitsCounter/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of IntDigitsCounter is to count numbers of integer digits.
+The purpose of `IntDigitsCounter` is to provide a tool to count numbers of integer digits.

+Note: This package is still in its infancy.
+There are many other critical features to come.

 ## Installation